 Get them right and you’ll save cost, add oomph to your marketing and drive sales.
 But get your Frequently Asked Questions wrong and customers will stop trusting them — and you.

-So we've partnered up with Ashley Baxter, the woman behind Jack, to share our top tips for writing awesome FAQs.
+So we’ve partnered up with Ashley Baxter, the woman behind with Jack, to share our top tips for writing awesome FAQs.

 In this post, you’ll learn:

 - Where to start with FAQs if your business is new

 - How you can use customer service information to create FAQs